 This was inspired by my pumpkin overnight oats, chocolate chia pudding recipe, and oats and chia pudding on this site, and pairs well with this excellent juice detox juice, for a perfect, sugar-free, healthy, and nutritious breakfast.

-If you love blueberries for breakfast, don't forget to try our high-protein spinach blueberry smoothie, you'll love it!
+If you love blueberries for breakfast, don't forget to try our high-protein spinach blueberry smoothie, and blackberry strawberry banana smoothie; you'll love them!

 - Rolled oats (old-fashioned oats)